bhaveshletter/Vue2x-local-crud/README.md

 Vue2.x
   Create Read Update and Delete oprations with db.
+  Example of many other Vue.js concepts like components, computed, watch, reactive states, etc.

   NOTE: Once you restart or reopen app then data will be reset.